mario-pz/blog/content/posts/circuit-shopping-list.md

 # what can you build

-make a led blink, make a traffic light like i did, a rc car? a keyboard? that's up to you. google what components they need, start building.
+make a led blink, make a traffic light like i did, a rc car? a keyboard? that's up to you. google what components they need and start building.

 ![engineer](https://steamuserimages-a.akamaihd.net/ugc/969850176820373705/586271AFA04C66F310A52B20157552652794EA67/?imw=5000&imh=5000&ima=fit&impolicy=Letterbox&imcolor=%23000000&letterbox=false)